SriAchary/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Microsoft_365_Data.md

-# Module 7 - Lab 7 - Exercise 2 - Investigate Your Microsoft 365 Data
+# Lab 7 - Exercise 2 - Investigate Your Microsoft 365 Data

 In your role as Holly Dickson, Adatum’s Enterprise Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
 As you proceed with your Microsoft 365 pilot project, you want to test how Adatum can investigate its Microsoft 365 data.
 You have decided to focus on performing a content search for deleted emails, which is a common request at Adatum, and then you want to analyze eDiscovery functionality by creating an eDiscovery case.
 You have asked Joni Sherman to conduct these tests on her client computer.